hbctraining/scRNA-seq/lessons/09_merged_SC_marker_identification.md

 **ADD AN EXPLANATION HERE OF WHAT WE THINK CLUSTER 7 AND CLUSTER 20 CORRESPOND TO**

+We see a lot of heat shock and DNA damage genes appear for cluster 7.
+Based on these markers, it is likely that these are **stressed or dying cells**.
+However, we also a few T cell-associated genes and markers of activation.
+It is possible that these could be activated (cytotoxic) T cells.
+We could explore the quality metrics for these cells in more detail before removing teh cluster of cells just to support that argument.

 > #### Finding markers for all clusters
 > For your data, you may want to run this function on all clusters, in which case you could input `0:20` instead of `c(7,20)`; however, it would take quite a while to run.
 Also, it is possible that when you run this function on all clusters, in **some cases you will have clusters that do not have enough cells for a particular group** - and  your function will fail.
 For these clusters you will need to use `FindAllMarkers()`.

-Based on these marker results, we can determine whether the markers make sense for our hypothesized identities for each cluster:
+Based on these marker results and our previous look at known marker genes, we can determine whether the markers make sense for our **hypothesized identities for each cluster**:

+**NEED TO UPDATE THIS TABLE**

 | Cell Type | Clusters |
 |:---:|:---:|